**Please scroll down the page for the links to the free patterns**

 If you think you'll be carrying heaving items in your tote bag (like books), choose a canvas tote bag pattern, or choose any design and simply make your bag from a heavy canvas duck, denim, or other sturdy fabric.
 You may even want to repurpose or recycle an old pair of jeans for your tote bag diy project for a more rustic, homemade, but charming look.
 And remember to reinforce the seams of your bag by either stitching over or right next to your first row of stitching (also, remember to reinforce the stitching where the handles attach to your bag).

 If you've fallen in love with a lighter weight fabric you'd like to use for your bag, there are several ways you can add sturdiness to the bag.
 You can reinforce the bag by applying a layer of fusible interfacing to your fabric pieces.
 Or, you can add a lining to the interior of your tote bag for added durability (add both the lining and the interfacing for even greater durability).
 Or, you can simply double your fabric.

 And note: If you don't find the exact style of tote bag you're looking for here, try the Purse Patterns section.
 Some of the larger designs can probably be converted into "tote" bags simply by shortening the handles.
-Also, you may want to check out the main Bags Patterns page for even more bag designs.
+Also, you may want to check out the leather bags page or the main Bags Patterns page for even more tote bag designs.

 Also, this page may contain affiliate links, which means I may make a commission if you purchase something from one of these websites (but the patterns linked to should be free).